-MUC 448 - Opera Workshop 8: Introduction to Conceptualization/ Communicating in French, 1 credit hour
+MUC 448 - Opera Workshop 8: Introduction to Conceptualization/ Communicating in French, 1 credit hour Prerequisite(s): MUC 447 or consent of instructor

 Guided by the advisor, students will reduce, rehearse and perform an opera or operetta from the French repertoire.
 They will conceive of an unsupported "production", create it, and present it.
 This project will serve as an introduction to the director's process while continuing to improve individual performance skills.
 Semesters Offered: Offered spring semester.